 For step-by-step instructions on how to install your Nomad eSIM, refer to this blog post.

-eSIM is the digital revolution for connectivity - it’s meant to be cheaper, not more expensive.
-At Nomad our objective is to get you connected as fast as possible, anywhere in the world, for as cheaply as possible.
+eSIM is meant to be cheaper, not more expensive.
+At Nomad, our objective is to get you connected as fast as possible, anywhere in the world, for as cheaply as possible.
 Because our distribution is digital, the major cost to the consumer is the back-end infrastructure of our global telecom partners.
 Keeping it simple helps to keep it low cost.

 It’s not just us - most eSIM providers are able to offer really good deals on data plans in many countries.
 Here’s an example for Mexico:

 Getting an eSIM is at least as cheap as, and sometimes cheaper than, buying a local SIM - but at a fraction of the hassle.
 Which brings us to our next point: